MASDXI/chronograph/README.md

 Transfer Cycle 4+: Spender balance[3] → Receiver balance[3] (stays at final tier)
 ```

+### Deployment and Initialization Sequence

+1. Deploy Contracts
+   - Deploy `AddressRegistry`.
+   - Deploy `FrozenRegistry`.
+   - Deploy `DigitalWalletToken`, passing the addresses of `AddressRegistry` and `FrozenRegistry` to its constructor.
+   - Deploy `MerchantDigitalToken`, passing the addresses of `AddressRegistry` and `FrozenRegistry` to its constructor.

+2. Initialize Contracts
+  - Update the `DigitalWalletToken` contract with the deployed `MerchantDigitalWalletToken` contract address so `DigitalWalletToken` can call mint `MerchantDigitalWalletToken`.
+  - Update the `MerchantDigitalWalletToken` contract with the deployed `DigitalWalletToken` contract address as the issuer.

+Here’s a cleaner and more formal revision of that section for your `README.md`:

+---

+1. Merchant Registration to Exception List

+  - After registering a merchant in the `AddressRegistry`, the merchant must also be added to the exception list in the `DigitalWalletToken (ERC7818Exception)` contract.
+  - This can be done either manually or via an owner contract call executed in sequence.
+   _**Note:** This step is not required when using `DigitalWalletTokenV2`._

 #### Additional Rules
 - Tokens held by citizens **MUST NOT** be transferable from one citizen to another.
 - Tokens held by merchants **MUST NOT** be transferable back to citizens.